rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/nocode-speech.md

 ## Troubleshooting

-### Azure Edge Devices is not available in the Azure portal
+### Project Santa Cruz is not available in the Azure portal

 1. Verify the Azure portal link.
 For the Project Santa Cruz private preview you must use the preview version of the Azure portal at  https://preview.portal.azure.com.
 2. Make sure that the onboarding process for your organization is completed.
    * Contact your lead PM to find the latest status.
    * Request onboarding to the Project Santa Cruz developer experience in Azure portal.